rupeshtiwari/react-native-getting-started/README.md

 #### Requirement

 - Display image from local folder
-- Display image from server
+- Display image from server which is not in the source code bundle

+#### Learning

+- We need `Image` component to render image.
+-